padas-lab-de/krony-PT/README.md

 * See how much factors you can pack with 67M.
 [DOME]
 * Train the max you can with 82M.
 [DONE]

+## If you want to join:

+1. Clone the directory.

+2. Create the data: (should take sometime)

+3. Play -- starter, get my checkpoint 1350

+4. Train your own model:

+	1. Use the script `kron_decompose.py` to generate your own decomposition:
+		* `$ python kron_decompose dim_1 dim_2 n_factors`

+	2. Update your training configuration at `config/train_gpt2`
+		* Add the adequate dimensions and factors / wandb link / where you have stored the model

+	3. Run: `python train.py config/train_gpt2`

+5. Evaluation: Assuming you have your Kronecker checkpoint stored at `./check/my_checkpoint.pt`
+	1. Need to convert into a hugging face format, first create a directory for the new converted checkpoint:
+		* `mkdir models/my_checkpoint_iteration_15k`
+	2. Convert you own checkpoint to H-Face format:
+		* `python kron_to_gpt.py path_to_my_checkpoint.py`
+	3. Test:
+		* `python perplexity.py my_checkopoint wiki103`